"I've found a lump in my breast."

 - If there is a nipple discharge, a sample will be collected and examined under a microscope to detect the presence of cancer cells.

-- Breast imaging (mammogram or ultrasound) will be performed if your previous studies are not current.
-Ultrasound helps determine if the lump is a solid mass or filled with fluid.
+- Breast imaging (mammogram and/ or ultrasound) will be performed if your previous studies are not current.
+Ultrasound can help determine if the lump is a solid mass or filled with fluid.

 Other diagnostic tests may be needed, such as:

 - Fine needle aspiration (FNA): This is a non-surgical form of breast biopsy in which a small needle is used to withdraw a sample of cells from the breast lump.
 If the lump is a cyst (fluid-filled sac), removal of the fluid will cause the cyst to collapse.
 If the lump is solid, cells can be smeared onto slides for examination in the laboratory.

 - Core biopsy: This is similar to FNA, but a larger needle is used because actual breast tissue is removed, rather than a sampling of cells.
 A sample of the lump is removed, but the whole lump is not removed.
 The types of core biopsies include ultrasound-guided core biopsy and stereotactic core biopsy.

 - Ultrasound-guided core biopsy: This is a tissue sampling technique that does not require surgery.
 A biopsy needle is placed into the breast tissue.
 Ultrasound helps confirm the needle placement using sound waves reflected off breast tissue so the exact location of breast tissue is biopsied.
 The type of echo varies with each type of tissue.
 Ultrasound can distinguish many benign lesions, such as fluid-filled cysts, from solid lesions.
 Tissue samples are then taken through the needle.